 There are three options to consider when it comes to motor trade liability insurance:

-Let’s look at each of them in a bit more detail so you can understand what they mean in relation to motor trade insurance.
+Let’s look at each of them in a bit more detail so you can understand what they mean in relation to traders insurance.

 If you have premises that your customers visit, you should consider public liability insurance.
 This type of insurance covers you if one of your customers is injured in an accident or incident while they are on your premises.